SUNSET OF FURMANKIND

 “All right, who are you and what have you done with the real Kristen?”
 Jenni demanded in mock seriousness.

 The cougar laughed aloud and took a sip of her coffee.
 “Okay, I confess.
-I’m the real Kristen Eisenberg, but I’ve been sent back from the future with a message for the Kristen of this time,” she replied with bright golden eyes.
+I am the real Kristen Eisenberg, but I’ve been sent back from the future with a message for the Kristen of this time,” she replied with bright golden eyes.

 Dante snickered.
 “What is the message?
 We’ll get it to her so you can skedaddle before she sees you and causes a universe-imploding paradox.”

 The feline woman grinned at her friends.
-“Tell her the black wall is a good thing and that it’s nothing to be afraid of.
-She’s been feeling better about her self image more than she ever has in her life.
-Besides, she’s fully covered in fur, so it’s not like she’ll be up there naked anymore.”
+“Tell her the black wall is nothing to be afraid of.
+She’s been feeling better about her self-image, and since she’s now fully covered in fur, it’s not like she’ll be up there naked this time.”

 Jenni giggled and clapped for Kristen’s performance.
 “That wasn’t Oscar material,” she laughed, “but convincing enough.
 If you want, you can go next.”